flybywiresim/docs/docs/airliner-flying-guide/approaches.md

 ![ILS](https://upload.wikimedia.org/wikipedia/commons/6/61/ILS_diagramsimplified.png)
 <sub> ILS DiagramSimplified, U.S. Dept. of Transportation, Federal Aviation Administration, Public domain, via Wikimedia Commons

-Using a localiser beacon at the end of the runway, and a glisdeslop beacon at the side, the aircraft is guided along two radio signals to the touchdown point.
+Using a localiser beacon at the end of the runway, and a glideslope beacon at the side, the aircraft is guided along two radio signals to the touchdown point.
 These can be accurate enough to position the aircraft all the way down to touchdown and steer it along the runway.
 The pilots need to tune the ILS frequency into their aircraft's radio navigation system to receive the correct signals.

 #### ^^GLS^^